cityofaustin/Residential-Permitting/_projects/shed.md

 See Examples

-{% include lightbox-gallery.html do_image="/assets/img/diagrams/shed-sketch-good.png" dont_image="/assets/img/diagrams/shed-sketch-bad.png" do_caption="Make sure all markings are dark and clearly legible, draw lines and straight as possible, have measurements clearly labeled, draw and label any windows or doors, and note the height." dont_caption="Make sure you don’t leave off any labels of windows or doors, leave off any shed measurements." %}
+{% include lightbox-gallery.html do_image="/assets/img/diagrams/shed-sketch-good.png" dont_image="/assets/img/diagrams/shed-sketch-bad.png" do_caption="Make sure all markings are dark and clearly legible, draw lines and straight as possible, have measurements clearly labeled, draw and label any windows or doors, and note the height." dont_caption="Make sure you don&rsquo;t leave off any labels of windows or doors, leave off any shed measurements." %}

 #### &nbsp;